What are the important and critical details you need to know before you pick the best Condo Insurance for you?

 Difference between Co-op Insurance and Condo Insurance VS Home Insurance:

 The big difference between standard home insurance and the 2 is the dwelling coverage.
 And literally the owner of the building or the infrastructure.

-What is the Responsibility of the Condo / Coop Owners?
+What is the responsibility of the Condo / Coop Owners?

 Owner’s Responsibility and Condo Insurance

-Under the circumstance that you own a condo and the owners of the building need to make sure that the building has insurance meanwhile you are responsible from the walls towards whatever is inside your private dwelling.
+Under the circumstance that you own a condo and the owners of the building need to make sure that the building has insurance meanwhile you are responsible for the walls towards whatever is inside your private dwelling.

 Owner’s Responsibility and Coop Insurance?

 Coop home dwellers do not own their unit, they are only responsible for a certain percentage of the building depending on how many stocks (share hold) they purchased.
-Meaning, that the insurance they require for their personal property is only as a tenant policy.
+Meaning, that the insurance they require for their personal property is only a tenant policy.
 This Tenant Insurance will be under your name, while the building will be under the corporation’s name.